MichaelD3289/tdd_practice/README.md

 [Uncle Bob](https://en.wikipedia.org/wiki/Robert_C._Martin), one of the founders of the Agile Manifesto and a big advocate for Test Driven Development recommends the best way to start is small and consistently.

+His three rules for TDD are

+1. You are not allowed to write any production code unless it is to make a failing unit test pass.
+2. You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.
+3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

 This repo is my journey toward improving at TDD.
 Each folder contains a new challenge with three files.

 1. **index** - where the challenge logic is completed